Charter of the Audit and Risk Committee of the Board of Directors

-(iii) Review succession planning for the CEO and other senior management positions.
+(iv) Review succession planning for the Board, the CEO, and other senior management positions.

-(v) Lead the Board in an annual review of the performance of the Board and each of the Board Committees.
+(vii) Lead the Board in an annual review of the performance of the Board and each of the Board committees.

-(viii) Exercise sole authority to retain and terminate any search firm to be used to identify director candidates, including sole authority to approve the fees and other terms of such firm’s engagement
+(x) Exercise sole authority to retain and terminate any search firm to be used to identify director candidates, including sole authority to approve the fees and other terms of such firm’s engagement.

 (i) Report regularly to the Board of Directors with respect to the Committee’s activities.